kaygar86/stock_analysis/README.md

 In 2017 the majority of the stocks we analyzed showed a positive return, with a few showing a return exceeding 100%.
 The analysis of 2018 showed the majority of stocks had negative returns.
 ENPH and RUN maintained a positive return in 2018, however, with both exceeding 80%.

 There was a significant difference in run time between the original and refactored code.

-Here are the run times for each year (original vs refactored):
+We included the outputs and run times for each code below along with a chart to illustrate the difference.

-* 2017 = vs 0.148475
-* 2018 = vs 0.1484375

-The refactored code ran much faster and more efficiently, which would make it more suitable if Steve wants to analyze larger data sets than 12 stocks captured in 3013 rows.

 ## Original Code Output & Run Time
 ![VBA_OriginalOutput_2017](https://user-images.githubusercontent.com/66224990/164052566-306322a7-ebcf-43e2-9ddc-39e39d4e1b56.png)<img width="253" alt="VBA_OriginalRunTime_2017" src="https://user-images.githubusercontent.com/66224990/164266380-4433bcc5-acee-45c1-81b2-a4089b76b10e.png">